History at St John’s

 ANGLICAN WORSHIP IN TILLSONBURG

-St. John’s, Tillsonburg is located in the southern part of Oxford County.
-It belongs to the Deanery of Oxford in the Diocese of Huron.
+St. John’s, Tillsonburg is located in the southern portion of Oxford Countyand is part of the Deanery of Oxford in the Diocese of Huron.
 Together with St. Charles’, Dereham, it makes up the Anglican Church family in the Parish of Tillsonburg.

 St. Charles’, Dereham, now a Chapel of Ease, began as the mother church in this region.
 Built in 1844, it was consecrated in 1845 by Bishop John Strachan of Toronto.